*Please note that not all courses will necessarily be available every year.

 This course explores the interplay between law, innovation, and new technologies.
 The course has two broad objectives.
 First, it provides a brief overview of the courses taught in a first year JD program.
 Topics covered include: tort law, contracts, property, constitutional and criminal law, as well as the administration of law.
 Second, it will explore how each of these areas of law will need to respond to changes in new technologies and how new technologies may affect the administration of justice and change the content of the law.

-Course materials and discussions will explore the field from the perspectives of various stakeholders, including consumers, businesses and regulators.
-Topics explored will include, but not be limited to: privacy and identity, privacy standards, cross-border issues, data collection, data governance, consumer privacy, cloud computing, social networking, online behavioural advertising, and more.
 Privacy has become a major issue for Internet users, technology companies, online businesses, researchers, and policy-makers around the world, as more and more personal information is collected, aggregated, shared, and used across a wide variety of contexts.
 It is therefore impossible to explore and understand the legal implications of innovation and technology without addressing privacy.
+A major emphasis of this course will be on emerging technologies; accordingly, students will have the chance to discuss the privacy implications of Big Data, Artificial Intelligence (“AI”), social networking, surveillance (including facial recognition), online behavioural advertising, and more.

 The law regulating data is becoming ever more fluid.
 While privacy laws are evolving or flourishing around the world, regulators are also turning their attention to the technologies being used to process and analyze the data.
 Artificial intelligence (AI) is one such technology that is gaining increasing regulatory attention.
 The European Union, the United States, Canada, China and other countries around the world are advancing R&D and commercialization of AI.
 At the same time, these countries, as well as multilateral institutions, are developing policy and regulatory frameworks to control and reduce harm of AI technologies.